Updated: Feb 4

 God's plan for you is maturity.
-For you to not only do the things Jesus did, but also feel the way Jesus felt.
+For you to not only do the things Jesus did and know the words of Jesus, but also feel the way of Jesus.
 Jesus was fully human.
 He felt all the feels.
-He was sad, he was calm, he was passionate, he was confident, he was angry and yet he didn't sin, he was fearful and yet he went to the cross.
+He was sad, calm, passionate, confident, and angry, though he didn't sin.
 Over and over again in Scripture we see Jesus in deep feelings.
 And yet, we also see him in control of those feelings.
 He wasn't forcing them in the trunk and pretending they didn't exist.
-He was frantically trying to fix them and he also wasn't handing them the keys to his car so they could drive him wherever they felt.
+He wasn't frantically trying to fix them and he also wasn't handing them the keys to his car so they could drive him wherever they felt.
 He buckled his feelings in the passenger seat and he took them to the Father.

 One of the ways we grow up is learning to embrace our gift of limits.
 When we live outside our limits we limit the limitless power and presence of God in our lives.

 Think about this - Jesus could do anything and yet, he didn't do everything.
 Jesus lived within his limits.
 When he prayed to the father in John 17, he said this,

 "“Father, the hour has come.
 Glorify your Son, that your Son may glorify you.2 For you granted him authority over all people that he might give eternal life to all those you have given him.
 3 Now this is eternal life: that they know you, the only true God, and Jesus Christ, whom you have sent.
 4 I have brought you glory on earth by finishing the work you gave me to do.
 5 And now, Father, glorify me in your presence with the glory I had with you before the world began."
 (John 17:1-5, niv.)